basekit/docs.basekit.com/getting-started/uploading.md

 ---
 layout: doc
-title: Uploading a Template (V7)
+title: Uploading a Template with V7
-redirect_from:
-  - /getting-started/uploading/
 ---

 # Upload a Template to The Editor